 Plaza Cisneros is worth seeing, particularly at night but be careful at night.
 There is small shopping mall directly across from this plaza with a food court on the top floor.
 You could eat something there while waiting for the darkness to set, while also enjoying the view of the plaza.

-In addition, Plaza Cisneros is located directly south of the El Hueco shopping area in El Centro.
-So, you could combine a visit to El Hueco with a visit to Plaza Cisneros.
+In addition, this plaza is located directly south of the El Hueco shopping area in El Centro.
+So, you could combine a visit to El Hueco with a visit to this plaza.